-Figure 82: Pattern Selection for the primary pickup/production line in dual product mode
+Figure 82: Pattern Selection for the primary pickup/production line in dual product mode that was configured for the secondary pickup position in the Pally program node (see section 6.2.1 Pickup).

 The pattern for the primary pickup is selected first, where the name that is shown after the 'on production line:'-text in figure 72 is the name that was given to the production line the Pally program node \rightarrow Pickup-tab \rightarrow Primary-tab (see section 6.2.1 Pickup).